spinnaker/kleat/README.md

   microservice, which is not how any of the other list entries behaved.
 Kleat will treat this field as all other fields; if this field is specified, its value will override the default images.
+- Halyard only exposed commands to enable the Slack, Twilio, and GitHub Status notification types, but defaulted the remaining notification types (BearyChat, Email, Google Chat, and Pub/Sub) to enabled in Deck.
+Kleat requires you to explicitly enable BearyChat, Email, Google Chat, and Pub/Sub notification types.

 #### Optional Changes